BenWiederhake/pwned_passwords/README.md

 * Dummy requests (What for? just inject it into your source then!)
 * Avoiding the rate-limiting (Be a nice netizen!)
 * Be more performant (Because performance doesn't matter here)
+* Exception handling (The user is probably a Big Boy/Girl/Programmer/Dinosaur and should try to understand the error themselves)

 ## Contribute